theislab/scCODA/docs/models.rst

 ======

 CompositionalDiff uses two different models to detect changes in compositional data.
-These are implemented in `scdcdm.model.dirichlet_models` and differ whether a baseline (reference) cell type is used or not.
+These are implemented in ``scdcdm.model.dirichlet_models`` and differ whether a baseline (reference) cell type is used or not.
-Both models can be called via `scdcdm.util.comp_ana.CompositionalAnalysis`, SCDCdm automatically selects the correct model based on whether a baseline cell type was specified.
+Both models can be called via creating an instance of ``scdcdm.util.comp_ana.CompositionalAnalysis``.
+SCDCdm automatically selects the correct model based on whether a baseline cell type was specified.

 Model structure